MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 Learn how to set up Azure Quantum to develop quantum computing and optimization applications in your environment.

+## Select your platform

-## Set up the Quantum Development Kit (QDK) to develop quantum computing applications in Q#
+You can use the Quantum Development Kit (QDK) to develop quantum computing and optimization applications using the Azure Quantum service, or to develop quantum computing applications locally using a variety of environments.

 The QDK consists of: